 Of course, your tax liability wasn't eliminated.
 You merely postponed the taxation of your money.
 Withdrawals from your pre-tax balance are taxed as ordinary income.
-By law, MNDCP must withhold 20% federal income tax on withdrawals, except for installment payments scheduled that last more than 10 years.
+See page 9 for more details.

 Impact on Other Retirement Benefits

 Withdrawals from your MNDCP account will not directly reduce your Social Security and pension benefits.
 However, your MNDCP payout, in combination with other retirement income, may raise your taxable income to a point where a portion of your Social Security payment may become subject to federal income tax.
 Consult your tax professional for more information.